-\textbf{Difference with parameter-free approaches} Although our work is connected to parameter-free considerations, we do not focus on theoretical comparisons with optimally tuned SGD.
-As a matter of fact, even in the deterministic setting, no theoretical acceleration was proved by \cite{malitsky2019adaptive} compared to GD.
-Instead, our work focuses on adapting AdaGD to the stochastic setting while preserving the benefits of the method (see Section \ref{sec:main}).
+\textbf{Difference with parameter-free approaches} Despite the connections with parameter-free algorithms, our work does not focus on theoretical \emph{speed} comparisons with optimally tuned SGD.
+Since even in the deterministic setting, \citet{malitsky2019adaptive} did not show any theoretical acceleration for AdaGD compared to GD.
+The purpose of our work is rather to adapt AdaGD to the stochastic setting while preserving its benefits (see Section \ref{sec::tuningfree}).

-\textbf{Other related approaches} Line-search is a usual way to alleviate step-size selection.
-It is however difficult to adapt to the stochastic setting.
-Existing approaches \citep{byrd2012sample, franchini2023learning} often require auxiliary hyper-parameters for the sake of stability (similarly to the aforementioned Barzilai-Borwein methods).
-Beyond GD, inertial methods are ubiquitous in optimization as they allow achieving optimal rates for convex \citep{nesterov1983method} and strongly convex optimization \citep[Algorithm 2.2.11]{nesterov2013introductory}.
-Adaptivity can also help to select the additional parameters these methods feature \citep{barre2020complexity, maier2023near} or be used for adaptive restart strategies \citep{aujol2024parameter, aujol2025fista}.
-Finally, \textit{universal methods} \citep{nesterov2015universal,li2023simple,grimmer2024optimal} are worth mentioning.
-They relax the Lipschitz continuity of the gradient by assuming it has an (unknown) level of Hölder continuity.
-They try to automatically adapt to this level of Hölder continuity, without knowing it.
-The focus is thus different than that of the parameter-free setting previously discussed.
+\textbf{Other related approaches} Line-search is a common way to alleviate step-size selection but is difficult to adapt to the stochastic setting and often requires auxiliary hyper-parameters for the sake of stability \citep{byrd2012sample, franchini2023learning}, similarly to the Barzilai-Borwein methods.
+Beyond GD, inertial methods are ubiquitous in optimization as they allow achieving optimal rates for convex \citep{nesterov1983method} and strongly convex optimization \citep{nesterov2013introductory}.
+These methods can also be used with adaptive parameters or adaptive restarting strategies \citep{aujol2024parameter, aujol2025fista} \citep{barre2020complexity, maier2023near}.
+Finally, \textit{universal methods} \citep{nesterov2015universal,li2023simple,grimmer2024optimal} relax the Lipschitz continuity of the gradient by assuming an (unknown) level of Hölder continuity and try to automatically adapt to it.
+The focus is thus different than that of the parameter-free setting.

-\textbf{Convergence of SGD.} Despite the different theoretical focus, we do provide theoretical guarantees via the Robbins-Siegmund theorem \citep{RS71}.
-The latter is among the main tools to prove convergence in the stochastic setting.
-Many other proof strategies are possible depending on the variance assumption of the stochastic algorithm considered, see the discussion in \cite{cortild2025new} for further details, and \cite{garrigos2023handbook} for a recollection of proofs.
+\textbf{Convergence of SGD.} Despite the different theoretical focus, we do provide theoretical guarantees via the Robbins-Siegmund theorem \citep{RS71}, one of the main tools to prove convergence in the stochastic setting.
+Other proof strategies are possible depending on the variance assumption of the stochastic algorithm considered, see the discussion in \citet{cortild2025new} for further details, and \citet{garrigos2023handbook} for a recollection of proofs.